lavalink-devs/Lavalink/IMPLEMENTATION.md

 ---

 #### Unmark all failed address
-> `/routeplanner/free/all` is deprecated and for removal in v4
+> `/routeplanner/free/all` is deprecated and marked for removal in v4
 ```
 POST /v3/routeplanner/free/all
 ```